3ColumnsC/Stock-Exchange-Project/README.md

 You can join to our [Discord server](https://discord.gg/8RE9Fsuty5) to get access to notifications (English only - Not 24/7).

 We will also explain how to configure your own Discord bot, how to complete the .env file, and provide an FAQ.

+### Quick FAQ

+**Q: Do I need programming knowledge?**
+A: Not for using the app.
+But if you want to customize it, some knowledge of JavaScript/React will help.

+**Q: How to configure my own Discord bot?**
+A: You can find instructions in our [Discord server](https://discord.gg/8RE9Fsuty5).

+**Q: Does the app keep running if my computer sleeps?**
+A: No. Please disable sleep mode while running the app.

 ## 🚀 Quick Start